mtbinds/DevSecOps-Project-Netflix-Clone/README.md

 5. **Kubernetes Setup**
    - Install Kubectl on Jenkins Machine
    - Setup Master and Worker Instances
-   - Initialize Kubernetes on Master Node
+   - Initialize Kubernetes on the Master Node
    - Join Worker Node to Kubernetes Cluster
    - Handle Config Files for Jenkins
    - Install Kubernetes Plugins on Jenkins